Code-Institute-Submissions/artontray-PROJECT4/README.md

 ![search user](static/assets/images/readme-images/searchingusers.png)

-If user only provide less than 3 character, it will appears the following messages :
+If user only provide less than 3 characters, it will appears the following messages :

 ![search user](static/assets/images/readme-images/searchingusers1.png)